facjaramillo/ForwardPropagation_DeepLearningAI/README.md

 - docker build -t nn-exercise .
 - docker run -p 8888:8888 nn-exercise

+Note: If you have any issue running the docker commands, try replacing "docker" for "sudo docker".

 Then open your browser and go to http://localhost:8888 to access the notebook.

 This repository contains the following files: